thruston/python-tabulate/README.md

 assumed that you mean a delta on today rather than a day in the pre-Christian era.
 So `date(70)` will produce the date in 10 weeks time, and `date(-91)` will give you the date three months ago, and so on.  `date()` produces today's date.
+If the number you give date is large, it will be interpreted as epoch seconds, and if it is very large, epoch milliseconds.

-Note: dates will also be recognized in the form yyyymmdd or yyyy/mm/dd, etc, or anything that dateutil.parser can read.
+Note: `base()` will recognize dates in the form yyyymmdd or yyyy/mm/dd, etc, or anything that dateutil.parser can read.

 ### dp [nnnnn...] - round numbers to n decimal places